rhythnic/redux-lenses/README.md

 ### <a name="reselect"></a>Computed Props and Reselect
-[Reselect](https://github.com/reactjs/reselect) is the recommended way for deriving computed props from your redux state.
+[Reselect](https://github.com/reactjs/reselect) is the recommended way for deriving computed props from your Redux state.
 The EnhancedLens.view method is what Reselect refers to as an input-selector.
 Here is a reselect example rewritten with Redux Lenses.